In this tutorial, we will discuss how you can use the gradient operator in latex documents.

 Output :

-has been used as an optional argument with the physics
+is used as an optional argument in the physics